Crataegus heterophylla: Early confusion

 Early ideas that it originated in North America were replaced by the perception that it has more in common with species from eastern Europe.
 Favouring an American origin was Joseph Paxton, who in 1840 listed it as having been introduced into Britain from North America in 1816.
 Also, A. P. de Candolle published its country of origin as North America in his Podromus in 1825.
 John Lindley in 1828 considered it to have little affinity with North American hawthorns, being closer to Eastern European species, and suggested it could be a relative of Azarole hawthorn (Crataegus azarolus), (under the name Crataegus maroccana Persoon).
-In the early twentieth century, W. J. Bean described it similarly, as a native of Armenia.
+In the early twentieth century, William Jackson Bean described it similarly, as a native of Armenia.
 Today, other authors also list it as native to Eastern Europe from Georgia and the Caucasus to nearby parts of Western Asia.